michaelrauh/FinancialMachineLearningExamples/README.md

 A Collection of Simulations Designed to Predict the Capital Markets

 # TopX
-Own stocks while they are in the top X percent yearly performance
+Own stocks while they are top performers.
+Employ different order types and money management strategies to mitigate risk.

 # ShiftRegress
 Buy stocks with high pearson coefficients against trending time-shifted stocks